-The Personal Data Protection Bill 2021 requires that a data controller or a data processor while processing the personal data, are to take practical steps to protect the personal data following the security standards prescribed by the National Commission for Personal Data Protection of Pakistan (the Commission).
-The Commission, considering the national interest, is to prescribe the best international standards to protect personal data from any loss, misuse, modification, unauthorised or accidental access or disclosure, alteration or destruction.
+The Personal Data Protection Bill 2021 requires that a data controller or a data processor take practical steps to protect the personal data while processing it and follow the security standards prescribed by the National Commission for Personal Data Protection of Pakistan (the Commission).
+The Commission, taking into consideration the national interest, shall prescribe the best international standards to protect personal data from any loss, misuse, modification, unauthorised or accidental access or disclosure, alteration or destruction.